xlwings/xlwings/docs/onedrive_sharepoint.rst

 OneDrive and SharePoint
 =======================

-Since v0.25.0, xlwings works with files that are stored on OneDrive, OneDrive for Business, and SharePoint---as long as they are synced locally.
+Since v0.27.4, xlwings works with locally synced files on OneDrive, OneDrive for Business, and SharePoint.
 Some constellations will work out-of-the-box, while others require you to edit the configuration via the ``xlwings.conf`` file (see :ref:`User Config<user_config>`) or the workbook's ``xlwings.conf`` sheet (see :ref:`Workbook Config<addin_wb_settings>`).

-.. warning:: **xlwings only works with OneDrive and SharePoint files that are synced to a local folder!** This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status---a cloud icon will not work.
+.. note:: This documentation is for OneDrive and SharePoint files that are synced to a local folder.
+This means that both, the Excel and Python file, need to show the green check mark in the File Explorer/Finder as status---a cloud icon will not work.
+If, in turn, you are looking for the documentation to run xlwings with Excel on the web, see :ref:`remote_interpreter`.

+An easy workaround if you run into issues is to:

+* Disable the ``ADD_WORKBOOK_TO_PYTHONPATH`` setting (either via the checkbox on the Ribbon or via the settings in the ``xlwings.conf`` sheet).
+* Add the directory of your Python source file to the ``PYTHONPATH``---again, either via Ribbon or ``xlwings.conf`` sheet.

+If you are using the PRO version, you could instead also embed your code to get around these issues.

+For a bit more flexibility, follow the solutions below.

 OneDrive (Personal)
 -------------------